 As per the last statement of the use case, specify the Eventbrite trigger output data in the Others column header field and keep the Party Specific field empty.
 Refer to the following screenshot:

 Once your trigger and action get successfully configured, click on the Save Changes button to save your journey.
-Then, click the Start Journey button to execute your journey.
+Then, click the Save & Start button to execute your journey.
 Now, whenever a new event is created in Eventbrite, the journey will first check whether the event name contains the keyword Birthday or not.
 If yes, then its details such as name, start time, and end time will get saved in a row under the Party Specific column of the Eventbrite data spreadsheet.
 If not, then the details will get saved in a row under the Others column of the Eventbrite data spreadsheet.
 Here's the output:

 "Whenever a new case is created in Salesforce, check its status.
 If the status is Escalated, then forward the case details to the CEO of the company else, send it to the support team to maintain records."